eth-cscs/sarus/doc/config/gpu-hook.rst

 The hook depends on the library and utility provided by the libnvidia-container project to carry out the low-level actions of importing the GPU device and drivers inside the container.
-At the moment of writing the latest release of libnvidia-container is version 1.0.0 RC2:
+At the time of writing, the latest release of libnvidia-container is version 1.0.0 RC2:

 .. code-block:: bash